-This is the tenth year of the Heritage Grant Program, which Council approved on an annual basis on May 16, 2016, following the successful completion of a three-year pilot program.
-The grant program was developed to provide funding for owners of properties designated under Part IV or Part V of the Ontario Heritage Act.
+This is the eleventh year of the Heritage Grant Program, which Council approved on an annual basis on May 16, 2016, following the successful completion of a three-year pilot program.
+The grant program was developed to provide funding for owners of properties designated under Part IV or Part V of the Ontario Heritage Act (OHA) or with a heritage conservation easement agreement under s.
+37 of the OHA.